gittyeric/decentralgraph/frontend/README.md

 npm i && npm start
 ```

-to open the app in developer mode.
+to run open the web app in developer mode.
 You can also set STAY_LOCAL=true in frontend/src/config.ts to remove the backend as a dependency entirely and use a random chain instead.

 # TODO: A lot more docs, but,